ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/writing-tests.md

 }
 ```

-## Visibility of Symbols

-The functions, services, and the global variables defined in a module are accessible from within the test files.
-Hence, you cannot redefine a symbol in the test files if it is already declared in the module.

-On the other hand, symbols defined in the test files will not be visible inside the module source files.
-When running tests, the symbols in the module source files will be initialized first followed by the ones in the test files.

 ## Using Assertions

 The Ballerina test framework supports the following assertions, which help to verify the expected behavior of a piece of code.
 These assertions can be used to decide if the test is passing or failing based on the condition.